MercersKitchen/Arduino-VEX3/10 Analogue Sensors/README.txt

+Author: Mr. Rutter

-Why 0-1023 for the Potentiometer?
+Title: Why 0-1023 for the Potentiometer?

+Content:

 The Arduino’s analog pins (A0, A1, etc.) read analog input using a 10-bit Analog-to-Digital Converter (ADC).
 This means the input voltage (0V to 5V) is converted into a range of 0 to 1023.

 How It Works: